Jones slopes and coarse volume of near-alternating links: Introduction

-\begin{defn} A link diagram $D$ is \emph{$A$-adequate} (resp. \emph{$B$-adequate}) if its all-$A$ (resp. all-$B$) state graph $s_A(D)$ (resp. $s_B(D)$) has no one-edged loops.
-A link $K$ is \emph{semi-adequate} (\emph{$A$- or $B$-adequate}) if it admits a diagram that is $A$- or $B$-adequate.
-If a link $K$ admits a diagram that is both $A$- and $B$-adequate, then we say that $K$ is adequate. \end{defn} Note that alternating knots form a subset of adequate knots.
+\begin{defn} A link diagram $D$ is \emph{$+$-adequate} (resp. \emph{$-$-adequate}) if its all-$+$ (resp. all-$-$) state graph $s_+(D)$ (resp. $s_-(D)$) has no one-edged loops.
+A link $K$ is \emph{semi-adequate} (\emph{$+$-or $-$-adequate}) if it admits a diagram that is $+$-or $-$-adequate.
+If a link $K$ admits a diagram that is both $+$-and $-$-adequate, then we say that $K$ is \emph{adequate}. \end{defn} Note that alternating links form a subset of adequate links.

 Let